Mercury-Language/mercury/extras/README.md

 * [odbc](odbc) -- A Mercury interface to ODBC (Open Database Connectivity), for interfacing to standard relational database packages.

+* [old_library_modules](old_library_modules) -- Some old modules of the
+  Mercury standard library that had breaking changes applied to them, preserved for users who prefer not to update their code to accommodate those changes.

 * [posix](posix) -- A Mercury interface to some of the POSIX (Portable Operating System Interface) APIs.